General:

 You do not need a lawyer during your participation in the program, but you always have the right to speak with an attorney.
 Participants in some programs (e.g., Tamarack) may need to attend court before the case is referred to our agency.
 In these situations, you may want to be represented by a public defender or private attorney.
 However, you can waive that right and represent yourself.

 All programs are confidential.
 There may be some exceptions to this, such as situations/information included in mandatory reporting requirements.
 We will need to speak with certain individuals or agencies (e.g., defense attorney, court, police department, victims, etc.) during the course of your participation in the program.
 We will ask you to sign a release of information allowing us to discuss some details of your case with necessary individuals or agencies specific to your case.
-If you have any questions about confidentiality, including exceptions to it, please speak with your case manager.
+If you have any questions about confidentiality, including exceptions to it, please speak with your Coordinator.

 Referrals are made on a case-by-case basis, and the referral process varies by person and program.